davidmigloz/langchain_dart/docs/modules/model_io/models/chat_models/how_to/llm_chain.md

 # LLMChain

-You can use the existing `LLMChain` in a very similar way to before - provide a prompt and a model.
+You can use the existing `LLMChain` in a very similar way as [with LLMs](/modules/chains/chains?id=get-started) - provide a prompt and a model.

 ```dart
 final chat = ChatOpenAI(apiKey: openaiApiKey, temperature: 0);